- What is GEOSTAT?

 How much does GEOSTAT costs?

 GEOSTAT is a non-profit society and all the lecturers are volunteers.
-The costs for the summer school are typically in the range 300-400 EUR; these cover the actual costs.
+The costs for the summer school are typically in the range 300-400 EUR; these cover the actual costs — no profits are made.
 Accommodation and local transportation is not included in this price.
 The final price is determined after we receive all registrations and after all lecturers provide the details about their travel arrangements.
 If you compare the costs of attending some academic conference and registration costs for GEOSTAT - we are cheap.
 We actually prefer to come to smaller towns, and work under simple arrangements because the costs drop drastically.
 Read more about the payment and refunding policy.

 Do we provide scholarships or some kind of a subsidy?